tseyongg/tseyongg/README.md

 ## 🙋🏻‍♂️ Introducing Myself

-I'm Tse Yong, a data science and analytics student at the National University of Singapore.
+I'm Lye Tse Yong, a data science and analytics student at the National University of Singapore.

 With expertise in data modelling and data analysis, I am passionate about helping businesses make sense of their data.